quantumgc/Skyrmions3D.jl/docs/src/making_skyrmions.md

 ```

 Note: By convention the "bang" character `!` at the end of function means it is a _modifiying function_.
-So we are modifiying `my_skyrmion`, not creating a new skyrmion.
+So we are modifiying `b_1_tet_skyrmion`, not creating a new skyrmion.

-The `make_rational_map!` function tries to estimate the degree of the rational map, and tries to find a reasonable profile function for it.
+The [`make_rational_map!`](@ref) function tries to estimate the degree of the rational map and warns us that it is doing so.
+Note that we can explicitly set the baryon number with the keyword argument `baryon = B` if it doesn't choose the baryon number you were expecting.
+[`make_rational_map!`](@ref) then tries to find a reasonable profile function for the skyrmion.
 If this all worked, you should get a sensible output when you compute the energy of the skyrmion.
 ```jldoctest rat_map
 julia> Energy(b_1_tet_skyrmion)